Skip to content

 Grant Information

-The Enhanced Project By-law Scheme (EPBS) allows Australian industry to access tariff duty concessions on eligible goods for significant projects in certain industries, under specific conditions.
-The scheme allows eligible goods to be imported in separate shipments and from multiple locations.
 However, a complete application must be lodged before eligible goods are imported.
 Once applicants have satisfied all requirements of the application process, AusIndustry will issue a determination to allow duty concessions on eligible goods not made in Australia or that are technologically more advanced, more efficient or more productive than Australian made goods.

 Eligible goods include: